Israeli military says it mistakenly killed 3 Israeli hostages in battle-torn part of Gaza

 The 88-year-old Abbas is deeply unpopular, with a poll published Wednesday indicating close to 90% of Palestinians want him to resign.
 Meanwhile, Palestinian support for Hamas has tripled in the West Bank, with a small uptick in Gaza, according to the poll.
 Still, a majority of Palestinians do not back Hamas, according to the survey.

 Jeffery reported from Cairo and Frankel from Jerusalem.
-Associated Press journalist Aamer Madhani in Washington and Elena Becatoros in Athens contributed.
+Associated Press journalists Aamer Madhani in Washington, Elena Becatoros in Athens and Edith M. Lederer at the United Nations contributed.

 Full AP coverage at https://apnews.com/hub/israel-hamas-war.